 As a group of website designers, developers and content creators, we recognize our responsibility to make our own site, and the sites we create, more accessible for all users.
 We have also committed to sharing information that will help our peers take steps toward greater accessibility.
 This post, the third in our 4-part series, aims to do just that.

 If you haven’t read our intro to website accessibility, we recommend starting there for a crash course in the basics, including the three levels of accessibility.
-Also check out our blog on content and accessibility, and stay tuned for a post on development and accessibility.
+Also check out our blog on content and accessibility, and development and accessibility.
 Here we’ll focus on website accessibility through the lens of design.

 The international standards for accessible content, design, and development are outlined in detail in the Web Content Accessibility Guidelines (WCAG).
 Keep this link handy as a reference point when you begin to audit and make adjustments to your website.